 it already contains a number of groups.

-Judging from the names of the groups we can see that some of them were created as the result of the GFA experiment (above the line) and the other part was created by us while completing the Network Optimization tutorial (below the line).
+Judging from the names of the groups we can see that some of them were created as the result of the GFA experiment (above the line), while the others were created by us while completing the Network Optimization tutorial (below the line).

-- Click Add above the table to create a new group.
-A new table record named Group will be created.
+- Click Add to create a new group.
+A new Group table record will be created.

-- Click the Group cell and type in DCs to specify the name of the group.
+- Double-click the Group cell and type in DCs to specify the name of the group.